zahrafalah/DS_KickStarter/README.md

 Rosie sells more lemonade because it's hot.
 The statistics could just as easily be used to claim that the more lemonade Rosie sells the hotter it gets!

+### `Machine learning`
+Machine learning is a way of using data to train a computer model so that it can predict new data values based on known inputs.
+The model learns from training cases, and we can then use that trained model to make predictions for new data cases.
+Now the key to understanding this is that fundamentally computers are very good at one thing - performing calculations; and in fact the earliest computers were known as calculation engines.
+To have a computer make intelligent predictions from data, we just need a way to train it to perform the correct calculations.
+So we start with a data set that contains historical records, often called cases or observations.
+Each observation includes numeric features that quantify a characteristic of the item that we're working with.
+So let's call this X. In general, we also have some value that we're trying to predict; let's call this Y. We use our training cases to train a machine learning model so that it can calculate a value for Y from the features in X. So in very simplistic terms, what we're doing is creating a function that operates on a set of features X, to produce predictions Y.
+Generally speaking, there are two broad kinds of machine learning: supervised and unsupervised.
+In supervised learning scenarios, we start with observations that include known values for the variable we want to predict.
+We call these labels.
+Then we use a machine learning algorithm to train a model that fits the features to the known label.
+Because we started with a known label value, we can validate the model by comparing the value predicted to the actual label value that we had in the first place; then when we're happy that the model works we can use it with new observations for which the label is unknown and generate new predicted values.
+Unsupervised learning is different from supervised machine learning in that we don't have a known label in the training data set.
+We train the model by finding similarities in the observations.
+After the model is trained, each new observation is assigned to a cluster of observations with similar characteristics.